Some of the best arranged by instrument or voice

 Frank Maher -- ex-of Figgy Duff, ex-of Plankerdown, also plays harmonica,

-is in The Auntie Crae Band, which plays Tuesdays at lunchtime
+is in The Auntie Crae Band, and

 Maher's Bahers,